forge42dev/Remix-Dev-Tools/README.md

     }
   }
   ```
-4. Import it in your `entry.client.tsx` file and pass it to your Remix Development Tools:
+4. Import it in your `root.tsx` file and pass it to your Remix Development Tools:
 ```diff
 import { remixDevToolsPlugin } from "./remix-dev-tools-plugin";